-“They comin’ to the island back from those wars.
+“They comin’ to the island from those wars.
 They all crazy.
 Crazier than regular Haoles, I mean.”

 Lee came with him to keep him company outside the main gate at Kaneohe.
-The Marines looked at them sitting on the grass by the bike but, since they were outside base property, they could do nothing.
-None of the cars leaving Kaneohe stopped, or even slowed to study the ‘For Sale’ sign hung from the bike’s handlebars, and foot traffic was sparse to non-existent.
+The Marines looked at them sitting on the grass by the bike but, since they were outside the base property, they could do nothing.
+None of the cars leaving Kaneohe stopped, or even slowed to study the ‘For Sale’ sign hung from the bike’s handlebars, and the foot traffic was sparse to non-existent.